 Image C below is using a low ISO of 100, so you won’t see any noise in the image.
 In food photography, using a lower ISO is a pretty common practice, but this can definitely vary depending on the lighting conditions.
 I set my aperture to f7.1 for a sharper image and slowed my shutter speed to 1/5 of a second to let in extra light since the ISO and aperture weren’t letting in enough light.
 Because I was using a tripod, I could set my shutter speed nice and slow.
 If I was holding my camera, I wouldn’t have been able to set my shutter speed as slow, because it would pick up any camera shake and cause a blurry image.

 HIGH ISO EXAMPLE

 Image D below is using a much higher ISO of 12,800 and you’ll see some noise or grain in the image (especially in the skin and stems of the pears, if you look closely).
 To compensate for this high of an ISO, and because I wanted to keep my aperture at 7.1, I had to bump up the shutter speed to 1/640 so the image wouldn’t be overexposed or too bright.

 Shutter speed is how long your shutter is open exposing the sensor to light.
 My Nikon D750 has a variety of shutter speeds ranging from 1/4000 (fastest) to 30 seconds (slowest).

 The longer your shutter is open (a slower shutter speed), the more light can reach the sensor.
 A slower shutter speed also helps you capture motion blur.

-The shorter your shutter is open (faster shutter speed), means less light can reach the sensor.
-A faster shutter speed will also help you freeze motion with no blur making it nice and sharp.
+The shorter your shutter is open (a faster shutter speed), means less light can reach the sensor.
+A faster shutter speed will also help you freeze motion.

 SOLUTIONS TO AN OVEREXPOSED IMAGE